Popeyes: Style and marketing

 The restaurants' exteriors have a distinctive orange and white color scheme.
 The original locations had a black lava rock exterior with a red shingled roof.
 Most older locations have covered the rock exterior to conform with the current orange stucco appearance.
 During the 1970s and 1980s, the company occasionally licensed characters from the Popeye comic strip to use in its advertising.
 TV and radio ads often use New Orleans-style music, along with the trademark "Love That Chicken" jingle sung by New Orleans funk and R&B musician Dr. John.

 In 2009, Popeyes introduced "Annie the Chicken Queen", a fictitious, upbeat, African-American Popeyes chef played by actress Deidrie Henry.
 The character is meant to be "honest, vibrant, youthful and authentic" according to Dick Lynch, Popeyes Chief Marketing Officer.
-"Everyone has a relative or a good friend who will give it to them straight, and that's what the Annie is all about", Lynch said.
+"Everyone has a relative or a good friend who will give it to them straight, and that's what Annie is all about", Lynch said.

 Popeyes has sponsored various NASCAR drivers since 2000.
 That year, NASCAR Busch Series driver Rich Bickle was sponsored by the company for six races, while Mark McFarland received a one-race deal in the same series the following season.
 In March 2018, Tyler Matthews made his NASCAR Camping World Truck Series debut in the No. 99 Popeyes truck at Martinsville Speedway, and the company also sponsored Brennan Poole and Vizion Motorsports for that year's Truck Series season finale at Homestead–Miami Speedway.

-Popeyes has made use of various slogans in television advertisements, most notably "Love that chicken from Popeyes".
+Popeyes has made use of various slogans in television advertisements, including "Love that chicken from Popeyes".